HackBulgaria/Programming101-CSharp/week05/03-OOPExercises/Readme.md

 One idea is to keep a list of treasure in the **txt** file, where the map is.
 Other idea is to have a separate file that keeps the loot for each map.

-Our suggestion for you is to keep a track of all treasures in the `Dungeon` class and have a method `pick_treasure()` that returns an instance of randomly picked treasure.
+Our suggestion for you is to keep a track of all treasures in the `Dungeon` class and have a method `PickTreasure()` that returns an instance of randomly picked treasure.

 ## Fights